 How To Spend More Money On Universal Souvenirs

-If you’re looking at spending more on souvenirs then consider purchasing a Universal Studios annual pass.
+If you’re looking at spending more on Universal Studios merchandise then it may be worth investing in a Universal Orlando Annual Pass.
 The preferred annual pass offers 10% discount on Universal-owned and operated stores, and the premier pass offers a 15% discount.

 While these specific passes start at $287.99 they also come with additional benefits including access to the parks throughout the year, a discount on hotel rooms, additional tickets and food alongside free parking.

 Of course, the easiest way to spend more money on souvenirs at Universal Studios is simply to buy more and buy better and that’s very easily done at the resort with so many incredible souvenirs available.